zephyr-sh/zephyr-sh/README.md

 ## 🧑‍💻 About Me

-Senior Computer Vision & Machine Learning Engineer focusing on **Document OCR/KIE**, **Face Recognition**, and **Anti-Spoofing Detection**.
+I am a Senior Computer Vision & Machine Learning Engineer, with deep expertise in both vision and language domains.
-Experienced across the full stack from **Model Design (CNN / Transformer / ViT)** to **MLOps (ONNX Runtime, Docker, CI/CD)**.
+My key strengths include end-to-end development, infrastructure design, and cross-functional deployment.

+- Specializing in **Document OCR/KIE**, **Face Recognition**, and **Face Anti-Spoofing Detection**
+- Experienced in **model design and training**, including CNN, Transformer, ViT, and self-supervised learning
+- Proficient in **MLOps workflows**, including ONNX Runtime, quantization (PTQ/QAT), Docker, and CI/CD
-I also self-host and maintain a technical blog and research note platform using React + FastAPI + Nginx, demonstrating solid DevOps and full-stack capabilities.
+- Self-hosting a full-stack **technical blog and research note platform** using React, FastAPI, and Nginx
+- Demonstrates strong capabilities in Linux system administration and DevOps practices

 > 📂 Most of my professional work is maintained under the [**DocsaidLab organization**](https://github.com/DocsaidLab).
+>
-This profile hosts my personal repositories only.
+> This profile contains only personal repositories and prototypes.

 ---